 Unsurprisingly, the perfect Star Wars movie has the perfect title.
 Not only does The Empire Strikes Back meet all three criteria, it does so with gusto.

-In terms of action-packed titles, it’s hard to get much more active than when you’re striking back, so that’s a massive nod in Episode V’s favour up front.
-Even more impressively, The Empire Strikes Back label not only succinctly spells out the basic plot of the flick – the Empire has the Rebels on the run – it also spells out that that this is going to be a tonally and thematically darker outing than its predecessor.
+In terms of action-packed titles, it’s hard to get much more active than when you’re striking back, so that’s a massive nod in Episode V’s favour u front.
+Even more impressively, The Empire Strikes Back label not only succinctly spells out the basic plot of the flick – the Empire has the Rebels on the run – it also signals that this is going to be a darker outing than its predecessor.
 If the first Star Wars was about resurgent hope and (implicitly) our heroes, The Empire Strikes Back moniker leaves no doubt that this is villainy’s time to shine.

 Agree?
 Disagree?
-Let me know in the comments below, or on Twitter or Facebook!
+Let me know in the comments below, or hit me up on X, Facebook, or Threads!